pyeventsourcing/eventsourcing/docs/topics/quick_start.rst

 Quick start
 ===========

-This section shows how to write a very simple event sourced application using classes from the library.
+This section shows how to make a simple event sourced application using classes from the library.
 It shows the general story, which is elaborated over the following pages.